GabeScott/standard-works-vault/General Conference/1994 April - God Is at the Helm.md

 I have said this, some of it repetitious of what I have said before, because of the present circumstances of our beloved prophet, President Ezra Taft Benson.

-Now brethren, let it be understood by all that Jesus Christ stands at the head of this church which bears His sacred name.
+Now brethren, let it be understood by all that Jesus Christ stands at the head of this church, which bears His sacred name.
 He is watching over it.
 He is guiding it.
 Standing at the right hand of His Father, He directs this work.
 His is the prerogative, the power, the option to call men in His way to high and sacred offices and to release them according to His will by calling them home.
 He is the Master of life and death.
 I do not worry about the circumstances in which we find ourselves.
 I accept these circumstances as an expression of His will.
 I likewise accept the responsibility, acting with my Brethren, to do all we can to move forward this holy work in a spirit of consecration, love, humility, duty, and loyalty.

 I assure each of you and the entire world that there is unity and brotherhood with total and united fidelity to one undergirding objective, and that is to build the kingdom of God in the earth.